This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Since the second half of the 17th century, glassmaking has been a thriving business in this part of the world.
 By the 18th century, the famed Bohemia crystal was exported to all corners of the globe.

-Masters, designers and artists have lived and worked in the Crystal Valley for centuries on end.
+Masters, designers, and artists have lived and worked in the Crystal Valley for centuries.
 Nowadays, the amazing crafts of glassblowing and costume jewellery live on.

 Exploring the Crystal Valley means that you can visit several museums, shops, glass workshops and schools where you can learn everything about the traditions of glassmaking in the Czech Republic.